What funding is available for your PhD study?

 A Scholarship will be available for PhD study to candidates who are citizens and permanent residents of the People's Republic of China at the time of applying for entry for the academic year 2021-22.
 Candidates should not be working outside China at the time of application and successful candidates must agree to return to China upon completion of their degree.
 Candidates studying outside China are eligible to apply but not those who have already commenced a PhD programme prior to the 2021-22 academic year.

-Applications for this scholarship will open shortly.
 The scholarship is awarded on the basis of academic merit and candidates must have obtained, or be predicted to obtain, the equivalent of a first-class honours degree from a Chinese University.

 Applicants must be graduates of a Scottish University with a First Class Honours degree.
 Students in their final year of an undergraduate degree who are expected to obtain a First-Class Honours degree may apply, withdrawing if they fail to do so.
 The degree must be in a subject related to the field of proposed doctoral studies.